Joellots/Kafka-Streams-and-ML/README.md

-# CSN-Project
-Real-Time Data Analytics with Kafka Streams and Machine Learning
+# Real-Time Data Analytics with Kafka Streams and Machine Learning